BezMan/Running-Tracker-App/README.md

 # Running Tracker App
-Monitor your walks and runs, save and display run times, distances and speed information.
+Monitor your walks and runs 🏃‍♀️🏃‍♂️
+Save and display run times, distances and speed information.

 <br/>